-This morning, enjoy a hike (approximately 3 hours) around the shores of the lake, which is home to a diverse variety of wildlife and birds.
-You will have the opportunity to take in the breathtaking scenery of this beautiful lake.
-After lunch, drive 2-3 hours to Jargal Jiguur, known as 'home of the yaks', due to many local families seen herding yaks.
-Upon arrival, check into your Ger camp and enjoy time at leisure, for example bathing in the hot springs found here.
+This morning enjoy a walk (approximately 3 hours in duration) around the shores of the lake, which is home to a diverse variety of wildlife and countless birds.
+You will have the opportunity to take in the breath-taking scenery of this beautiful lake.
+After lunch we drive 2-3 hours (120km) to Jargal Jiguur, known as 'home of the yaks', due to many local families seen herding yaks.
+Upon arrival check into your Ger camp and enjoy time at your leisure.

-Jargal Jiguur - Jargal Jiguur is well known for the Khunjil natural hot springs, averaging a temperature of 70 degrees all year round.
+Jargal Jiguur - Is well known for the Khunjil natural hot springs, whilst here you will have the chance to immerse ourselves in the open-air baths, averaging a temperature of 70 degrees all year round.
 The hot springs tend to be popular at night while gazing at the stars.